Cal-CS-61A-Staff/seating/README.md

 ```
 	pip install -r requirements.txt
   pip install -r requirements-dev.txt
 ```

 4. Setup Environment Variables

 Copy the `.env.example` file to `.env` and fill in the environment variables.
+See `.env.example` for a list of environment variables and explanations.
 You will need a few API keys and secrets.
-See the section on environment variables for details.
+See the section on xternal Services for more details.
-Make sure you are in the virtual environment.
+Make sure you are in the virtual environment!

 5. Setup Database